 7. To clean your pump and bottles, separate each part that comes into contact with milk.
 Wash hands as above.
 Rinse pump parts to remove milk residue then thoroughly wash each part in warm, soapy water.
 Avoid antibacterial soap or detergent.
 Rinse clean and place on a clean dry towel to air-dry.
 Rinsed bottles and pump parts can also be washed in a dishwasher.

 8. Check the pump tubing for moisture or mold.
 Moisture or mold in the tubing is a potential source of milk contamination.
-Tubing that contains moisture or mold should be replaced or cleaned by thorough washing and drying of the entire length of tubing.
-A blow dryer or running the pump with only the tubing attached can assist in drying.
+Tubing that contains moisture or mold should be replaced or cleaned by thorough washing and drying the entire length of tubing with alcohol or vinegar.

 Source: Human Milk Banking Association of North America, Best Practice for Expressing, Storing and Handling Human Milk in Hospitals, Homes, and Child